-Anybody who has known me (as a kid OR adult) even for a short while is fully aware that I have a relentless sweet tooth.
+Anybody who has known me (as a kid OR an adult) even for a short while is fully aware that I have a relentless sweet tooth.
 I’ve always loved chocolate.
-However, with Halloween, I always held back on how much I ate on the first night—even as a kid.
+However, with Halloween, I always held back on how much I ate on the first night.
 That euphoria of the first Three Musketeers bar fades fast, and just like money, when it is gone, there is nothing left but regret…and there certainly is regret if you eat too much candy.

 4. Remember to share

 No responsible parent is going to let their kids eat everything they have brought home.
 This makes for a great time to teach the valuable lesson of sharing.
 Kids may not want to give up some of what they earned, but it definitely has its benefits.
 Believe it or not, they will feel pretty good about it afterward.
 Plus, it shows that you pay people for the work they do -like chaperoning their Trick or Treat experience!

 In addition to these lessons, you can teach your children about saving money with our Early Advantage Account.

 This account is exclusive to our younger members, infants up to age 25, and it's only $5 to get started.
 Learn more about the Early Advantage Account by clicking here